breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Flask.md

 Now... any endpoint that requires authorization (private endpoints) should use the `@jwt_required()` decorator.

-You will be able to retrive the authenticated user information (if valid) using the `get_jwt_identity` function.
+You will be able to retrieve the authenticated user information (if valid) using the `get_jwt_identity` function.

 ```py
 from flask_jwt_extended import jwt_required, get_jwt_identity